Event export

 Check the official Google documentation about gsutil for further details.

-Activate the Service Account
+Activate the service account

 List files in the bucket

-Here's how to list the contents of the bucket:
+The following commands list the contents of the bucket:

-$ gsutil ls gs://ocff-<tenant_name>-<tier>-public-events-export-bucket
+$ gsutil ls gs://ocff-<TENANT_NAME>-<TIER>-public-events-export-bucket

 gs://ocff-mytenant-pre-public-events-export-bucket/2024-01-16/